Last Updated on January 24, 2023 by Jim Ferri

 Today these fees average 3%, which may not see like a lot for that $50 lunch but can quickly add up over the course of a two-week jaunt around Europe.
 In addition, the dollar is now at a three-year low (the euro is now worth about $1.50), which makes cutting other costs, especially all those annoying fees, even more important for many.

-There are several ways in which you can save money and protect yourself from getting ripped off when using your credit card overseas.
+There are several ways in which you can save money (especially with a card that provides insurance coverage) and protect yourself from getting ripped off when using your credit card overseas.

 First and foremost, of course, is to avoid those hidden foreign-transaction fees altogether by having a card that doesn’t charge any.
 Several card issuers have now waived their foreign-transaction fees including Capital One, American Express (only with its Platinum and Centurion Cards) and various Chase-issued cards including the Hyatt Credit Card, Priority Club Select Visa Card, Chase Sapphire Preferred Card, British Airways Visa Signature Card and Ritz-Carlton Rewards Credit Card, the latter just launched less than two weeks ago.
 Citi has also gotten into the act with its ThankYou Premier Card.
 For a complete list of credit cards that don’t charge foreign-transaction fees visit the site NerdWallet.